There are many factors to consider when deciding to pay off your mortgage early.

 Steve Kim, Private Banker for U.S. Bank Private Wealth Management

 The question of what to do with available capital arises more frequently during times of uncertainty, as well as instances where individuals receive an influx of cash, such as from the sale of a business, a bonus or an inheritance.
 What’s the most beneficial financial move, and where can investors get the best incremental lift in growing their net worth and overall wealth?

 There are a number of factors that can influence whether you decide to pay off your mortgage early, such as your mortgage interest rate and the amount you have left to pay off.
 But making that decision is complicated and requires a deeper dive into your personal financial situation, goals and objectives, and your risk tolerance.

-“We can look at the numbers until we’re blue in the face and quantify why you should or shouldn’t use that money to pay off your home, but it all comes down to your personal comfort level and risk tolerance for your financial security,” says Matt Hosken, Wealth Planner for U.S. Bank Private Wealth Management.
+"We can look at the numbers until we’re blue in the face and quantify why you should or shouldn’t use that money to pay off your home, but it all comes down to your personal comfort level and risk tolerance,” says Matt Hosken, Wealth Planner for U.S. Bank Private Wealth Management.